 Workers, on the other hand, are generally sterile.
 Instead of giving birth to their own young, they focus on helping the queen.
 They do everything from nest maintenance and brood care.

 While rare, there are some worker ants that can reproduce.
 Gamergate ants, for example, are workers that can sexually reproduce.
 They have functioning spermathecae and can produce fertilized eggs.
 [1, 2]

 In some species, gamergate ants reproduce alongside queens.
 Sometimes they even take all reproductive responsibility in queenless colonies.

 Sexual Reproduction In Ants

 After mating, both males and queens lose their wings.
-The male ants, having fulfilled their purpose, die soon after; while the queens seal themselves off to safety and use the stored sperm to lay eggs which would eventually hatch into workers and mark the start of a new independent colony.
+The males, having fulfilled their purpose, die soon after.
+The queens, on the other hand, seek refuge and seal themselves off to safety.

-When this happens, the newly formed colony may either become hostile or retain firm ties with their maternal colony and allow for the cooperative exchange of brood, workers, and reproductives.
+These colonies may become hostile or retain firm ties with their maternal colony.
+The latter allows for the cooperative exchange of brood, workers, and reproductives.

 Asexual Reproduction in Ants